ibrahim-s/navigateTheNumpadWay/readme.md

-# Emulate Numpad Mode #
+# navigate The numpad Way #

 *	Author: Ibrahim Hamadeh
-*	Download [version 0.9][1]
+*	Download [version 1.0][1]
 *	NVDA compatibility: 2019.3 and later

 ## Introduction

-This addon was made in response to a request from a user, that does not has numpad keys on his keyboard.
+This addon was made in response to a request from a user, that does not have a numeric keypad or numpad keys on his keyboard.
  Thus allowing him to benefit from the navigation feature of numpad keys.

 So I think this addon will mostly be of interest for users that do not have a numeric keypad in their computer.